idc/ps4libdoc/README.md

 }
 ```

-`is_export` indicates if that module is exported, if false, it is imported.
+`is_export` indicates if that library is exported, if false, it is imported.

 `name` is either not present or is `null` when the name for the symbol is unknown.
 `hex_id` and `encoded_id` are included for human convenience and are not used by tools.